grittygrease/tls-exported-authenticator/draft-sullivan-tls-exported-authenticator.md

 key, an authenticator message can be constructed by either the client or the server.
 This authenticator uses the message structures from section 4.4. of
 {{!I-D.ietf-tls-tls13}}, but with a different handshake context and finished key.
-These messages are not encrypted.
+Unlike the Certificate and CertificateRequest messages in TLS 1.3, the messages described in this draft are not encryped with a handshake key.

 The Handshake Context is an {{!RFC5705}} (for TLS 1.2 or earlier) or {{!I-D.ietf-tls-tls13}}
 exporter value derived using the label "authenticator handshake context" and